Download a FREE E-Book with 20 Easy Weeknight Dinners

 It is very easy to make this chocolate chess pie gluten-free.
 Just use a store-bought gluten-free crust.

 To make this pie dairy free you can use some light coconut milk in place of the evaporated milk.
+This might result in a slight coconut taste, but hopefully the chocolate will overpower that taste.

 Make an Easy Homemade pie crust